IMQS/httpbridge/README.md

 * `go run cmd/example-server.go`
 * You should now be able to launch the example C++ backend.
 Once you have both the Go server and C++ backend running, you can try `curl localhost:8080`, and you should get a reply.

+## Running tests
+There are two test suites.
+One of them is written in Go, and it is responsible for actually performing HTTP requests and having a real C++ backend respond to them.
+The other test suite is pure C++, and it tests a few small an isolated pieces of C++ code.

+### Running the pure C++ tests
+Build the unit-test project using tundra, and run the executable.

+### Running the Go tests
+* From the "go" directory, run env(.bat/sh)
+* go test httpbridge

+The Go test suite automatically compiles the C++ backend tester, and launches it.

+If you need to debug the C++ code, that is normally launched by the Go test suite, then you can launch the C++ server from a C++ debugger, and then pass the "external_backend" flag to the Go test suite so that it doesn't try to launch the C++ server itself.
+For example: `go test httpbridge -external_backend`

+To raise the logging level of the Go server, alter it inside restart() in cpp_test.go